Qovery/documentation/website/docs/using-qovery/configuration/regions.md

 Do you want to speed up the support of a specific AWS region?
 [Tell us][urls.qovery_chat]

-### Enterprise plan
+### Business plan

-With the enterprise plan, Qovery can be deployed on any region supported by AWS, GCP, and Azure - on your own Cloud provider account.
+With the Business plan, Qovery can be deployed on any region supported by AWS, GCP, and Azure - on your own Cloud provider account.

 ## FAQ